Quinn Dehlinger

 Quinn Dehlinger (born June 8, 2002) is an American freestyle skier specializing in aerials.

 Career

 Dehlinger represented the United States at the 2023 FIS Freestyle Ski World Championships and won a gold medal in the mixed team aerials event and a silver medal in the aerials event with a score of 114.48.
 He again competed at the 2025 FIS Freestyle Ski World Championships and won a gold medal in the mixed team aerials event with 344.63 points.
 The United States became the first country to win consecutive FIS Freestyle World Ski Championships gold medals in the team aerials event.

+In January 2026, he was selected to represent the United States at the 2026 Winter Olympics.
+He withdrew from the aerials competition due to re-aggravating a knee injury.